Are you wondering what is gluten-free pizza?

 Gluten is the primary source of protein in cereal grains like wheat, among others.
 Bread, pasta, and alcoholic beverages like beer and ale are some of the more common foods containing gluten.

-Many individuals, for a variety of reasons, have made the conscious decision to avoid gluten in their diet.
+Many individuals, for various reasons, have made the conscious decision to avoid gluten in their diet.

 They may have family members or friends who are allergic to it at home, so they’ve decided to eliminate it from their diet to lower the allergen count in the house.